Darlington and Barnard Castle Railway: History

 The three original intermediate stations of Piercebridge, Winston and Gainford all had a single-storey station cottage designed by William Bryson who worked under Thomas Bouch.
 Between 1867 and 1874, all of these cottages were extended to have an upper floor.

 At the eastern end of the line, the track diverged at Stooperdale Junction which was originally opened in 1859 as "Staff Junction" to allow trains from to access the line to Barnard Castle.
 When the SD&LUR line opened in 1863, this practice ceased as the SD&LUR provided a more direct route.
-Latterly, the line was used to afford trains access to either the original Stockton & Darlington line north to or east to North Road and Bank Top stations in Darlington.
+Latterly, the line was used to afford trains access to either the original Stockton and Darlington line north to or east to North Road and Bank Top stations in Darlington.
 The triangle at Stooperdale was used to turn locomotives that were arriving or departing from the adjacent locomotive works.

 A one-road engine shed was provided at Barnard Castle in 1865.
 This was extended in 1875 into two roads and by the time of the grouping in 1923, had an allocation of seven engines.
 The shed closed in 1937.

 Traffic on the line increased during the Second World War with numerous training camps being built in the Barnard Castle area.
 Troops and tanks were offloaded at Barnard Castle and Broomielaw stations.
 The station crane in Barnard Castle goods station was destroyed after a tank was accidentally driven off one of the wagons in the yard and crushed the crane.

 After the Stainmore Line had closed, the D&BCR was kept open for trains to the branch beyond Barnard Castle into which covered a distance of 25 mi.
 The whole line through Barnard Castle to Middleton-in-Teesdale closed to passengers in November 1964.
 The line between Forcett Junction and Barnard Castle was closed in April 1965, with the rest of the branch closing in May 1966.